 The Humpback Whales of Hawaii are part of the North Pacific Alaskan Population.
 They spend the summer in the cold waters around the Alaska coast and the bearing sea where they gorge on abundant plankton, krill, and other small marine life.
 They feast away getting fat on the abundance of food and then as the weather turns even colder the food becomes more scarce and the whales Migrate South in search of warmer climes, like the rest of, and spend their winter basking in the shallow warm waters of the Maui Coastline.
 Where they rest, frolic, and mate.
 Again just like our Human holidays!

 The Miraculous journey, made twice each year if over 3000 miles in some of the wildest and rough seas in the world.
-It is an incredible feat performed by Humpbacks the World over as each population has it’s own special migration route, from polar to tropical each year.
+It is an incredible feat performed by Humpbacks the World over as each population has its own special migration route, from polar to tropical each year.

-The Area between off the west coast of Maui is known as the Au’au Channel, bordered by the Islands of Molokai, Lanai, and Kaho’olawe the waters are shallow warm and protected.
+The Area off the west coast of Maui is known as the Au’au Channel, bordered by the Islands of Molokai, Lanai, and Kaho’olawe the waters are shallow warm, and protected.
 Meaning “Swimming Pool” The channel is the perfect place to spend your vacation whether you are a whale or human.
 While most of Maui’s tourist resorts all reside most of the Hawaiian Whale population also spends their time in these most pleasant of waters.
-Unlike humans, who feast on Poke, Kalua Pork and Tropical Fruits, the whales actually have nothing to eat while in Maui.
+Unlike humans, who feast on Poke, Kalua Pork, and Tropical Fruits, the whales actually have nothing to eat while in Maui.

 The Abundant summer feast up in the cooler polar regions has to be enough to last them the winter as they rely on fat stores to keep them going.
 This is a particular problem for Mothers giving birth.
 Their fat stores are severely tested.
-They obviously struggle to put the fat on while their calf grows inside them, they are heavier so the migration is more challenging and they need to care for and feed the calf when born, and then guide the starving calf back up to the feeding grounds!
+They obviously struggle to put the fat on while their calf grows inside them, they are heavier so the migration is more challenging, and they need to care for and feed the calf when born, and then guide the starving calf back up to the feeding grounds!
 What that means is, they REALLY must love Maui, Just like us!

 How Many Whales are there?

 Lots!
 We are given the impression Whales are rare and on the brink of extinction.
 Fortunately, this is not true, at least not as true as it was and certainly not for the humpback.
-While other species still have concerns Humpback Populations are thriving and the Hawaiian population is doing as well as any other, possibly due to the remoteness of both the feeding and breeding grounds and the limited shipping on the migration routes.
+While other species still have concerns, Humpback Populations are thriving and the Hawaiian population is doing as well as any other, possibly due to the remoteness of both the feeding and breeding grounds and the limited shipping on the migration routes.
 There are over 20,000 Humpbacks in the North Pacific but these populations are spread out over the east and west pacific coasts still NOAA Estimates that around 12,000 Whales Visit the Hawaiian Waters each year!

 12,000!
 That is an incredible number when you consider most spend their time in the Au’Au Channel which is a pretty small body of water.
 Not all whales are here at the same time however and they come and go, which is pretty important as 12,000 whales all in the channel at once would be one heck of a squeeze.
 It does mean, if you come during the season there could be hundreds of whales all, lounging and frolicking in Maui’s Beautiful blue waters.

-Remember, during the Whale hunting era, this number as MUCH lower.
+Remember, during the Whale hunting era, this number was MUCH lower.
 The North Pacific Population was almost wiped out and dropped down to a few as 1,600 individuals!
 The recovery to over 20,000 individuals is heartwarming and gives hope for the future but is still less than half the Pre-Whaling numbers and the other whales that used to also frequent Hawaiian waters have failed to rebound.

 The Bottom line is there is an incredible amount of Whales in the waters off the Maui Coast.
 So many that in off-peak Season sightings are almost certain.
-And in Peak Season, there will be so many you genuinely will not know where to look, tours will sail right by pods, simply as they do not seem too active safe in the knowledge there will be another pod just up the coast somewhere.
+And in Peak Season, there will be so many you genuinely will not know where to look, tours will sail right by pods, simply as they do not seem too active, safe in the knowledge there will be another pod just up the coast somewhere.
 It really is incredible.

 The Other Islands?

 You can do Whale watching tours on all the other Islands, Kauai, Oahu, and the Big Island, but none even come close to Maui.
 The protected Channel is just a Mecca for the whales and sightings around the other islands are in deeper water and are usually transient and unreliable.
-Maui is probably the best Whale viewing location in the world and if you get the chance make sure you do your whale watching here as the other islands are a really poor substitute.
+Maui is probably the best Whale viewing location in the world, and if you get the chance, make sure you do your whale watching here as the other islands are a really poor substitute.